woai3c/self-learning-english/docs/qa/web3/smart-contracts.md

 ## What are the main differences between ERC-20, ERC-721, and ERC-1155 token standards?

-The three main token standards basically break down like this:
+These three main token standards are basically distinguished as follows:

-ERC-20 is for regular tokens where every token is the same - like if you have one USDC and I have one USDC, they're exactly the same.
-It's just like regular money.
+ERC-20 is the standard for regular tokens where all tokens are identical, just like regular money.

-ERC-721 is for unique tokens - NFTs.
-Each one is different and has its own special data attached to it.
-Think digital art or collectibles where each item is one-of-a-kind.
+ERC-721 is for unique tokens - also known as NFTs.
+Each one is different and has a unique ID.

-ERC-1155 is the newer one that lets you do both in one contract.
-You can have both regular tokens and unique ones, plus you can transfer a bunch of different tokens all at once, which saves on gas fees.
+ERC-1155 allows you to have both types in a single contract, you can simultaneously have both regular tokens and unique tokens.

-That's really it - ERC-20 for identical tokens, ERC-721 for unique ones, and ERC-1155 when you want to mix things up or handle multiple types at once.
+That's it - ERC-20 for identical tokens, ERC-721 for unique tokens, and ERC-1155 for when you want to mix uses or handle multiple types at once.

 <details>
 <summary>查看中文</summary>